MarkHershey/AudioDeepFakeDetection/README.md

 Model checkpoints are included in this repository using [Git Large File Storage (LFS)](https://git-lfs.github.com/).

-If you already have `git-lfs` installed, the model checkpoints will be automatically downloaded when command running `git clone` or `git pull`.
+If you already have `git-lfs` installed, the model checkpoints will be automatically downloaded when you run command `git clone` or `git pull`.

 If you don't have `git-lfs` installed, you can follow the install instructions [here](https://git-lfs.github.com/).
 For debain-based linux users, you can install `git-lfs` using the following command: